ashkanvg/cuJSON/paper_reproduced/scripts/README.md

 ### Middle and Right: Modifying JSON Files

 For these sections, you will need to modify the JSON file to contain only one record to compute the query time.
-Library modifications are required for **GPJSON** and **cuDF**, so ensure you install the libraries and use them accordingly.
+Library modifications are required for **gpjson** and **cudf**, so ensure you install the libraries and use them accordingly.

 ---

-## 🧑‍💻 Fig 16: cuJSON Scalability
+## 🧑‍💻 Fig 16: cujson Scalability

-To run **cuJSON** scalability tests:
+To run **cujson** scalability tests:

 1. First, download the scalability data.
 2. Then, execute the following: